 TO: All Participating School Boards and Principals

-Requirements for Pension Adjustments and Important T4 Slip Reporting Information
+Important T4 Slip Reporting Information & Requirements for Pension Adjustments

-Canada Customs and Revenue Agency legislation requires each employer participating in the Canadian Christian School Pension Plan to report a pension Adjustment (PA) for each employee who accrued benefits under the Plan during the previous calendar year.
+Revenue Canada legislation requires each employer participating in the Canadian Christian School Pension Plan to report a pension Adjustment (PA) for each employee who accrued benefits under the Plan during the previous calendar year.
 The PA must appear on the participant’s T4 slip, and an accompanying report must be filed by the last day of February following the taxation year.

 To assist you in the calculations of PAs, we have enclosed the following exhibits: